cabforum/code-signing/docs/CSBR.md

       e.
 Firewall and router activities; and
       f.
 Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log records MUST include the following elements:

-   1. Date and time of entry;
+   1. Date and time of event;
-   2. Identity of the person making the journal entry; and
+   2. Identity of the person making the journal record; and
-   3. Description of the entry.
+   3. Description of the event.

 #### 5.4.1.2 Types of events recorded for Timestamp Authorities